 - Fiscally conservative company culture resistant to new technologies such as unmanned systems and AI

 - Inadequate knowledge transfer and dissemination from project to project

 - Weak project monitoring

 Unmanned systems, robotic and Artificial Intelligence (AI) based systems are disruptive technologies that can improve the above mentioned shortcomings; however, this technologies are underutilized by the construction industry.
-However, the companies that resist to new technologies and new management process require for adaptation of the these disruptive technologies will loose their competitive advantages.
+However, the companies that resist the new technologies and new management processes will lose their competitive advantage.